Shogakukan: In Southeast Asia

-The company has a wholly owned subsidiary, Shogakukan Asia, headquartered in Singapore.
+The company has a wholly owned subsidiary, Shogakukan Asia, with headquarter in Singapore.
 Besides producing popular titles in English such as Detective Conan, Pokémon and Future Card Buddyfight, the company also partners with local creators such as Johnny Lau to publish comic series for distribution in Southeast Asia.

 New Manga Awards

 Shogakukan has awards for amateur manga artists who want to become professional.
 It allows people to either send in their manga by mail or bring it in to an editor.